A smoke-free campus

 - Tips to stop smoking from UC Davis specialists.

-- UC Davis Health System stop smoking classes are available to UC Davis patients and community members through our Wellness Center, and to patients through the Chronic Disease Management program.
+- UC Davis Health System stop smoking classes are available to UC Davis patients and community members through our Wellness Center, and to patients through the Health Management and Education program.

 - Profile: Suzanne McInish is smoke-free after 30 years with medical cessation.